markcampanelli/pvfit/README.md

 ```terminal
 pytest --doctest-modules --cov=pvfit --cov-report=html
 ```
-The root of the generated coverage report is at `pvfit/htmlcov/index.html` (uncommitted).
+The root of the generated coverage report is at `pvfit/htmlcov/index.html` (not committed).

 ### Build Documentation Locally